Nekroze/drydock/docs/usage.rst

         -v --version            Show current version.

     Commands:
         construct    Construct the given specification.
+        deconstruct  Deconstruct the given specification.
         prepare      Prepare docker for constructing a drydock specification. master       Create a container that can run a drydock specification.

     DryDock takes a simple (YAML) specification file then can construct and configure a cluster of Docker containers.
 DryDock will automatically setup a